Usman Khawaja: International career

+Comeback to international cricket

 In January 2022, Khawaja made a comeback to international cricket after a long hiatus, in the 4th Ashes Test at SCG; and made twin centuries in the match, posting scores of 137 and 101* respectively.

 Khawaja was then selected for the Australian tour of Pakistan.
 He was the highest run scorer in the series scoring 496 runs at an average of 165.33, a performance which earned him player of the series.
 He scored 97 runs in the first innings of the first test.
 He then scored 160 runs in the first innings of the second test and 44* in the second innings.
 In the first innings of the third test, he scored 91 followed by 104* in the second innings, helping Australia win the final match of the series and as such the series as a whole.

 In January 2023, in the third Test against South Africa, he completed his 4000 Test runs, and struck his career-best 195 runs.
 Khawaja capped off his return to international cricket by picking up the Shane Warne Test Player of the Year at the Allan Border Medal ceremony, ahead of Travis Head and Steve Smith.
 Khawaja was also awarded the Community Impact Award at the same event.